top of page

 What if it could be different?

-This fall I'm offering a 4-month Writers' Lab for a small group of writers who want to write and learn and grow in their craft.
+This spring I'm offering another 4-month Writers' Lab for a small group of writers (open genre) who want to write and learn and grow in their craft.
 Through generative exercises, craft discussions, and two cycles of workshop, we'll focus on the work—both how to make it and how to sustain it.

 Whether you're looking for structure to help writing happen consistently, or you’re deep in a novel and think you may never finish it, or applying to MFA programs, or simply want to connect with others who are engaged in this difficult and ennobling creative practice, the class will be a space where writers can grow in their work through guidance by me and community with each other.